saathisudip/EDA-and-Machine-Learning-on-Ecommerce-Customer-Device-Usage/README.md

 jupyter notebook
 ```

-3. Open the notebook in your browser and navigate to the `analysis.ipynb` file.
+3. Open the notebook in your browser and navigate to the `e_commerce_customers_device_usage.ipynb` file.

 ## Notebook Contents